syncfusion-content/windowsforms-docs/WindowsForms/Spell-Checker/ContextMenu-For-TextBox.md

 1) Create a Windows Forms project in Visual Studio.

-2) Inherit Spell CheckerAdvEditorTools interface of Spell CheckerAdv and Initialize all the methods and properties in interface.
+2) Inherit ISpellCheckerAdvEditorTools interface of SpellCheckerAdv and Initialize all the methods and properties in interface.

 {% tabs %}